Helperbird/website/src/features/analyze.md

 ---
 layout: templates/features.html
-title: Analyze text and webpages quickly
+title: Analyze text, webpages quickly and faster - Chrome, Firefox, iPad, Edge, iPhone
-description: In two clicks, find the amount of letters, characters and more on any website.
+description: Two clicks, find the number of letters, characters, and more on any website.
+Making writing quicker and easier with our amazing browser extension.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, speech to text for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,